Have you been asked to take a verbal reasoning test but not sure on what to expect? Need to boost your test performance score?

 The most common verbal reasoning tests used by employers

 When you are invited by an employer to take any reasoning test, try asking which test publisher they are using.
 You can then go to that test publisher's website to get more information and possibly example test questions.
 Some HR staff are surprisingly helpful with this.
+If it's an online test, it may mention somewhere in the emails or information on site which test publishers they use.
 Once you've found what test publisher is being used you can start doing research into the style of that particular test.
 Here are the most popular test publishers:

 - 1. SHL Verify Ability Tests - SHL (now part of CEB) are the most widely used test publisher so you are likely to come across their tests during your application process.
 Their verbal tests have a time limit of between 17 and 19 minutes so you will need to work quickly and accurately to perform well.